Djelibeybi/aiolifx-themes/docs/source/index.md

-# Welcome to Aiolifx Themes documentation!
+# Welcome to the aiolifx-themes documentation

 ```{toctree}
 :caption: Installation & Usage